If a hazardous substances injury has set you back, we'll help you move forward

 - for future loss of earnings if you are unable to return to work

-Guiding injured parties to a successful outcome by negotiating compensation, Quittance's solicitors have acted for clients injured in a broad set of circumstances.
+The panel of solicitors has helped clients injured in a broad range of circumstances.
 Court awards and settlements have been negotiated for injuries including:

 - Air pollution